Prospective Graduate Students

 Students can focus their degree program in specialized areas of study by selecting coursework and thesis or dissertation research problems in specialized subject areas.
 Matching your area of degree interest with a faculty member working in that area is a sure way to gain skills and knowledge in the particular subject under the umbrella of the general degree requirements.

-The Department of Sustainable Biomaterials is one of four departments within the College of Natural Resources and Environment at Virginia Polytechnic Institute and State University (Virginia Tech).
-Faculty and staff have appointments in the College of Natural Resources and Environment (CNRE), the Virginia Agricultural Experiment Station (VAES), and Virginia Cooperative Extension (VCE).
+The Department of Sustainable Biomaterials is one of four departments within the College of Natural Resources and Environment (CNRE) at Virginia Tech.
+Faculty and staff have appointments in the CNRE, the Virginia Agricultural Experiment Station, and Virginia Cooperative Extension.
 We provide instructional and research opportunities in the areas of sustainable biomaterials, packaging, wood science, nanomaterials, polymer science, and forest products, spanning the range from nanotechnology and the basic materials science, through processing, design, manufacturing, marketing, management, and competitiveness aspects of the various industry segments.
 Some of the research is done in concert with our research centers.